aihowes/Modular-Email-Workflow/README.md

 MEW allows you to create more than one template per each repository.
 I'd recommend having a MEW repository for each client, that way you can re-use all your clients partials amongst their templates.
 You're also not limited to just one CSS file, so feel free to create a stylesheet for each template or template type.
 If you're using Sass, use Sass partials and import colours and grid systems.

 ## Thanks
-This project wouldn't be possible with the maintainers and creators of Gulp and the Gulp plugins used (there are a bunch of them).
+This project wouldn't be possible without the maintainers and creators of Gulp and the Gulp plugins used (there are a bunch of them).
 Thanks for the numerous amount of blog posts that helped too, specifically the [Automate Your Workflow](http://automateyourworkflow.com/) Book by Zell Liew.

 Also thanks to the other Email Automation Workflows available, feel free to check them out if this doesn't tickle your fancy.
 [Gulp Email Creator](https://github.com/darylldoyle/Gulp-Email-Creator) & [Grunt Email Workflow](https://github.com/leemunroe/grunt-email-workflow)